Last Updated on September 8, 2021 by Editor

 In the Yucatec language, Tulum means “wall”, referring to the large barricade that surrounds the settlement.
 In the Mayan language, Tulum was called Zama, meaning “dawn,” an appropriate name given its eastern location.
 The city was first mentioned by Spanish explorer Juan Diez, part of Juan de Grijalva’s expedition of 1518, not long after Columbus discovered the West Indies.
 The first detailed description of the ruins was published by John Lloyd Stephens and Frederick Catherwood in 1843 in their popular book, “Incidents of Travel in Yucatan”.
 Tulum was thought to also be a religious center for priests with the walls protecting the sacred leaders and honored the “diving god” or “descending god” and “the god of the bee”, an important insect for the Maya even today.

-Photo by everysteph who explains how to get the Cenote Nicte-Ha cenote here.
+Photo by everysteph who shares her visit to the Cenote Nicte-Ha here.

 Cenotes are underground fresh water caves, called cenotes and are scattered throughout the Yucatan region, including the Sacred Cenote at Chichén Itzá.
 These natural sink holes were used as places for sacrificial offerings to the Mayan gods.
 Today, they are water holes where families come along for a dip to escape the summer heat.